omatheusribeiro/advanced-detection-app/README.md

 - **TypeScript**
 - **HTML & CSS**

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to fork the project and submit pull requests.

 ## 📜 License
-This project is licensed under the GNU GENERAL PUBLIC LICENSE.
+This project is licensed under the GPL-2.0 License.